edgedb/easy-edgedb/chapter19/index.md

 # Chapter 19 - Dracula escapes

-> Van Helsing hypnotises Mina, who is now half vampire and can feel Dracula.
+> Van Helsing hypnotizes Mina, who is now half vampire and can feel Dracula.
 He asks her questions:
 >
 > “Where are you now?”
 >